- carcinoma (n.)

 - cardamom (n.)

-- 1550s, from French cardamome, from Latin cardamomum, from Greek kardamomon, from kardamon "cress" (of unknown origin) + amomon "spice plant."
+- 1550s, from French cardamome, from Latin cardamomum, from Greek kardamomon, from kardamon "cress" (which is of unknown origin) + amomon "spice plant."
 The word was in English from late 14c. in Latin form.

 - cardboard (n.)